 Current Planning Applications

-The following list of Discretionary Development Applications have submitted to the Council for approval under the Central Coast Interim Planning Scheme 2013.
+The following list of Discretionary Development Applications have submitted to the Council for approval under the Tasmanian Planning Scheme – Central Coast.
 The applications have been publicly notified in the newspaper, by site notice and advice by letter in accordance with section 57(3) of the Land Use Planning and Approvals Act 1993.

 Permitted developments are not included in the list of development applications.